PericlesHat/enhanced-GPDM/README.md

 # enhanced-GPDM

 We present enhanced Gaussian Process Dynamical Model (EGPDM), a Bayesian method used for capturing high-dimension data's dynamics and transfer learning ability.
-This repo is the official implementation of [Enhanced Gaussian Process Dynamical Models with Knowledge Transfer for Long-term Battery Degradation Forecasting](https://arxiv.org/abs/2212.01609).
 Our code is based on PyTorch with CUDA supported.

 We also provide an original GPDM and its tutorial in [IceLab's repo](https://github.com/IceLab-X/Mini-GP).